-Jay and I first met at the ESPYs Golf Classic in July 2012.
-We both had to skip the awards reception following golf, as Jay was scheduled to appear on a radio show for ESPN at their LA Live studios while I had a previous commitment to host a group representing the Iowa State football team at a taping of Jimmy Kimmel Live! (see Jimmy Kimmel’s WINNER profile for more).
-ESPN graciously provided a car and driver to get the two of us back downtown.
+Jay and I first met at the ESPYS Golf Classic in July 2012.
+We both had to skip the awards reception due to prior commitments, and ESPN graciously provided a car and driver to get us downtown.
 After introducing ourselves to each other, the conversation turned quickly to a common acquaintance of ours: Fred Hoiberg.
-Jay and Fred had played together on the Chicago Bulls’ 2002-03 team, and Fred had since returned home to coach his alma mater, Iowa State.
-Jay spoke sincerely and glowingly about what a great role model, leader and teammate Fred was to him and others on that Bulls’ team.
-(Fred Hoiberg stepped down from his position at Iowa State in 2015 and returned to the NBA as coach of the Chicago Bulls – Ed.)
+Jay and Fred had played together on the 2002-03 Chicago Bulls team, and Fred was at the time coaching his alma mater, Iowa State.
+Jay spoke sincerely and glowingly about what a great role model, leader and teammate Fred was to him and others on that Bulls team.

-As we approached downtown LA, his left leg was inches away from me where it served as an unavoidable reminder of a promising professional career cut short.
+Dressed in golf shorts and only inches away from mine, Jay’s leg served as an unavoidable reminder of a promising professional career cut short by his accident.
 It reflected the scars of 10+ operations, indentations from the 100 staples that helped hold his leg together afterwards, and marks from an untold number of scopes.
-The injuries sustained in the accident included a total knee dislocation, dislocated pelvis, and severed nerve in his left foot that would take a year to regenerate with pain comparable to that of childbirth.
+The injuries he sustained included a total knee dislocation, dislocated pelvis, and severed nerve in his left foot that would take a year to regenerate with pain comparable to that of childbirth.
 You read or hear all the time about athletes having a ligament or hamstring injury.
 In Jay’s case, he tore every single ligament and his entire hamstring was ripped completely away from the bone.
-I left this chance meeting with Jay impressed with his genuineness, and in awe of the manner in which he fought through the physical and mental challenges imposed on him in the aftermath of the horrific motorcycle accident.
-This was a guy who was determined to not let a near-fatal mistake define him.
+I left this chance encounter with Jay impressed with his genuineness, and in awe of the manner in which he fought through the physical and mental challenges imposed on him.
+This was a guy who was determined to not let one near-fatal mistake define him.

-It has been my great pleasure to occasionally meet up with Jay at events like the ESPYs, Upfronts and various charity dinners over the past several years.
-In January 2017, he accepted my invitation to keynote the Variety Children’s Charity (see Variety’s WINNER profile for more) annual black tie dinner in Des Moines.
-The trip included a special tour of Blank Children’s Hospital, an important beneficiary of Variety’s fundraising efforts.
-Jay could not have been more gracious and considerate throughout his stay.
-His message was incredibly well received by the record crowd that evening.
-It was my privilege to introduce Jay beforehand.
-After sharing key points from his basketball and ESPN bio, I related this quote from Martin Luther King Jr.: “We must accept finite disappointment, but never lose infinite hope.”
-In my view, King’s words embody the substance and spirit of the Jay Williams’ story.
+It has been my distinct pleasure to meet up with Jay at events like the ESPYS, Upfronts and various charity dinners over the past several years.
+In January 2017, he accepted my invitation to deliver the keynote at the Variety – The Children’s Charity of Iowa (see their WINNER profile) black tie dinner.
+The trip included a private tour of Blank Children’s Hospital, an important beneficiary of Variety’s fundraising efforts.
+Jay could not have been more gracious during the visit, and his message was incredibly well received by the record crowd that night.
+It was a privilege to introduce Jay before he spoke.
+After sharing key points from his basketball and ESPN resumes, I related this quote from Martin Luther King Jr.: “We must accept finite disappointment, but never lose infinite hope.”
+In my view, King’s words embody the substance and spirit of Jay’s life story.

 Life is Not an Accident: A Memoir of Reinvention by Jay Williams (HarperCollins Publishers 2016)